Fire south of Long Pine burns 800 acres

 By Casey Wonnenberg

-LONG PINE, Neb. — Firefighters continue battling a wildfire south of Long Pine that has burned an estimated 800 acres and stretched about five miles.
+LONG PINE, Neb. — Firefighters are mopping up a wildfire south of Long Pine that has burned an estimated 800 acres and stretched about five miles.

 Crews have divided the fire into two separate areas as they work to prevent it from spreading into tree groves and hay stacks.